symbuzzer/knulli_ota_updater/README.md

 - Download [latest knulli-ota-updater](https://github.com/symbuzzer/knulli_ota_updater/releases/latest/download/knulli_ota_updater.pygame)
 - Copy knulli_ota_updater.pygame to ROMS/PYGAME folder as a game rom
 - From Knulli, refresh gamelist and run knulli_ota_updater from PYGAME collection
+- !
+USE IT AT YOUR OWN RISK

 ## What is new?
 [Changelog](https://github.com/symbuzzer/knulli_ota_updater/blob/main/CHANGELOG.md)